Leszek I the White: Conflict with Władysław III Spindleshanks

-Christianization of Prussia
+Christianisation of Prussia

-Another important direction of Leszek's policy was management of Pomerania and the Christianization of Prussia.
-Already in 1212 Leszek and his brother Konrad had a meeting in Mąkolno with Mestwin I of Pomerelia for the purpose of arranging a Christian mission that began only four years later when a bishop was sent, but without results.
+Another important direction of Leszek's policy was the management of Pomerania and the Christianisation of Prussia.
+Already in 1212, Leszek and his brother Konrad had a meeting in Mąkolno with Mestwin I of Pomerelia for the purpose of arranging a Christian mission that began only four years later when a bishop was sent, but without results.

-However, the idea of Christianization continued.
-Henry I the Bearded soon became interested in helping, and with him Władysław III Spindleshanks.
-In 1217 Leszek and Henry I arranged a meeting at Danków.
-A year later Leszek met with Henry I and Władysław III at Sądowel, where an alliance between the three was concluded.
+However, the idea of Christianisation continued.
+Henry I the Bearded soon became interested in helping, and with him, Władysław III Spindleshanks.
+In 1217, Leszek and Henry I arranged a meeting at Danków.
+A year later, Leszek met with Henry I and Władysław III at Sądowel, where an alliance between the three was concluded.
 Moreover, a treaty of mutual inheritance between Leszek and Władysław III was signed, wherein Leszek, as the younger prince, had a better chance to inherit.
 This treaty also virtually disinherited Władysław Odonic, Władysław III's nephew and closest male relative.
 The alliance agreement with Henry I and Władysław III enabled Leszek to adopt the title of dux Poloniae or dux totius Poloniae since 1218.

-In their common desire to begin the Christianization of Prussia, Leszek, Henry I, and Władysław III were soon joined in their efforts by Leszek's brother Konrad I of Masovia and Swietopelk II, Duke of Pomerelia.
+In their common desire to begin the Christianisation of Prussia, Leszek, Henry I, and Władysław III were soon joined in their efforts by Leszek's brother Konrad I of Masovia and Swietopelk II, Duke of Pomerelia.
 It was soon realized, however, that Swietopelk's participation in this project was only a cover, as his main goal was to restore the political independence of his domains.

 When Pope Innocent III requested of Leszek Polish participation in a Crusade, Leszek answered in a long letter that "neither he nor any self-respecting Polish knight could be induced to go to the Holy Land, where, they had been informed, there was no wine, mead, or even beer to be had".

 Initially, an attempt was made to convert the Prussians by peaceful means through special trading centers in which the pagans would become acquainted with the Christians.
 In the end, however, after not seeing much progress, it was decided that there should be a military expedition, which took place in 1222.
 However, the whole enterprise soon failed, especially when Swietopelk II withdrew his support mid-crusade.
 Swietopelk also gave refuge at his court to Władysław Odonic, who began his fight against his uncle Władysław III.